steveklabnik/metadown/README.md

 Woudn't that be neat to use on other projects?
 I thought so too!
 Hence, metadown.

+Furthermore, you don't have to have just markdown.
+Inject any kind of parser you'd like!

 ## Installation

 Add this line to your application's Gemfile: